|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 At 9:50pm, M24 crossed the indicator loop at the entrance to Sydney Harbor unnoticed.
 At 10:07pm, all vessels in Sydney Harbor were alerted of the presence of an enemy submarine.
-At 10:50pm M24 was spotted by the crew of the USS Chicago CA-29 which opened fire, together with two Australian ships.
+At 10:50pm M24 was spotted by the crew of the USS Chicago CA-29 which opened fire along with two other Australian ships.
 This submarine evades them and waited for an hour and a half then resumed her mission.

-On June 1, 1942 at 12:30am, M24 fires both of its torpedoes at USS Chicago CA-29, but both missed.
-One ran aground without exploding, the other hit the sea wall at Garden Island, and the explosion sink HMAS Kuttabul moored nearby and killed 21 aboard and damaged Hr.
+On June 1, 1942 at 12:30am, M24 fires both torpedoes at USS Chicago CA-29, but both missed.
+One ran aground without exploding.
+The other hit the sea wall at Garden Island, and the explosion sink HMAS Kuttabul moored nearby and killed 21 aboard and damaged Hr.
 Ms. K IX.

 On November 25, 2006, Australian Defense Minister Brendan Nelson moved to protected the submarine an historic shipwreck under the Australian Historic Shipwrecks Act (1976) with a 500m protected zone around it with monitoring the restricted area with sonar alarms and underwater cameras.